kphretiq/funkybusfare/README.md

 Everything tested in python3 only.

+# Setup
+1. clone this repo
+1. if you are not runing python 3, make a nice virtualenv and source it
+1. run either ```./trip_updates.py``` or ```vehicle_positions.py```
+1. notice json files growing in directory
+1. kill process and note that json file is still properly formed.

 # TODO
 1. dump to postgres or other useful database
 1. use daemonize to listen